Prayer, music, the sacraments and the church seasons lift our spirits and anchor our lives.

 SUNDAY WORSHIP AT GRACE & ST PETER'S

-Our Sunday Eucharists are dignified yet also informal.
+During “normal” times, our Sunday Eucharists are dignified yet also informal.

 At the 8:00 am service the congregation is small and intimate, and the atmosphere quiet.